m-kouhsar/WGCNA/README.md

 A `csv` file will be saved for each module, containing MM and GS values along with their corresponding p-values.
 These files can be used to identify hub genes/CpGs within the modules for downstream analyses.

+### Step 8: Enrichment Analysis

+After running Module Membership analysis, for each selected module, you would have a `csv` file contains MM and GS values and their corresponding P-values.
+You can use `8.Enrichment.sh` script to select hub genes/probes in your selected module and run a KEGG and GO enrichment analysis.

 ## Other Available Scripts

 To obtain an overview of the data and identify potential outlier samples using principal component analysis (PCA) and Mahalanobis distance, `DataOutlierChecking.sh` is provided.
 Outlier samples can then be removed using `OutlierRemoval.sh`.